 Tapas or pinchos (depending on the region) is very popular in Spain.
 Tapas or pinchos can be anything; a small portion of paella, a little sandwich, a piece of tortilla, etc. Some bars give tapas for free with your drink, and some charge extra, usually 2 Euro.
 Pinchos are typical for Northern Spain (the Basque County, Navarra).
 You always pay for pinchos, the price is 3-4 Euro.

 The main food problem on the Camino is if you stick to a specific diet e.g. vegetarian or vegan.
 In big cities, you can find restaurants serving vegan or vegetarian menus but in smaller places, it might be difficult.
-The best option is to find a place to stay with a kitchen where you can cook your own meal.
+The best option is to find a place to stay with a kitchen where you can cook yourself.
 Most towns and villages on the route have supermarkets or grocery shops.
 Some private albergues offer communal dinners for donation, these dinners are usually vegetarian or vegan.

 How do I find the Camino de Santiago route?